Ban-Zhan/ComplexHeatmap-reference/book/02-single_heatmap.md

 Seriation is an interesting technique for ordering the matrix (see this interesting post: http://nicolas.kruchten.com/content/2018/02/seriation/).
 The powerful [**seriation** package](https://cran.r-project.org/web/packages/seriation/index.html) implements quite a lot of methods for seriation.
-Since it is easy to extract row orders and column ordes from the object returned by the core function `seriate()` from **seriation** package.
+Since it is easy to extract row orders and column orders from the object returned by the core function `seriate()` from **seriation** package.
 They can be directly assigned to `row_order` and `column_order` to make the heatmap.